kaonone/project-overview/README.md

     classDef Ash stroke-width:1px, stroke-dasharray:none, stroke:#999999, fill:#EEEEEE, color:#000000, font-family:Arial, font-size:14px

 ```
 The architecture is designed to facilitate secure and deterministic cross-chain operations between the Bitcoin network and Kaon's Consensus Layer.
-At its core is the **Consensus Layer**, an L1 system providing Byzantine BFT by randomly selecting and rotating validators through epochs.
+At its core is the Consensus Layer, an L1 system providing **BFT** (Byzantine Fault Tolerance) by randomly selecting and rotating validators through epochs.
 Each **Epoch** determines a new set of validators, ensuring a dynamic yet deterministic participant pool.

 Validators are organized into **sMPC Groups** (secure Multi-Party Computation groups), which are coordinated sets of nodes responsible for collectively producing threshold signatures and managing cross-chain operations.
 These groups have specific roles: